 In 1937 the National Council of Jewish Women established an overnight summer camp in Crescent Beach, Whiterock.
-This camp operated under the council's auspices until 1944 when members of the Young Judaea youth organization arranged to first rent, and then later acquire, the property so that it could be run as Western Canada's first Zionist summer camp.
+This camp operated under the council's auspices until 1944 when members of the Young Judaea youth organization arranged to first rent, and then later acquire, the property to create Camp Hatikvah.

-Activities offered included arts & crafts, drama, music, athletics, singing and dancing but the basis of the program was designed around providing campers with a strong background and knowledge of Jewish and Zionist affairs.
+Activities offered included arts & crafts, drama, music, athletics, singing and dancing but the basis of the program was designed around providing campers with a strong background and knowledge of Jewish affairs.

 As a 1949 article in the Jewish Western Bulletin stated, Camp Hatikvah provided early participants with a "place where they could live and express themselves as Jews, unhampered with fear of others and free from the out-of-place feeling that is so often a part of North American Jewishness".
 Developed in the aftermath of the Holocaust, Hatikvah existed to "produce proud, happy Jewish youth who were earnest and sincere in their beliefs" and committed to the re-building of the Jewish people.

 By the early 1950's Camp Hatikvah was operating at maximum capacity and the community knew that they needed to find a new home.
 Under the leadership of people like David Nemetz, Max & Bessie Waterman, Irving Chertkow, Harry Nemetz, Irving Lipsky, Shep Margolese and many more, the camp secured its current location for $37,000.
 The site itself was bare with the exception of an old farm house but the community quickly got to work raising funds to develop the camp.
 Upon opening in 1956, the camp had a hall that was used for both dining and recreation as well as six camper cabins.